ysoheilifar/VPNChain-OVPN-Stunnel-OpenConnect/README.md

-# VPNChain OVPN, Stunnel and OpenConnect
+# VPNChain OpenVPN, Stunnel and OpenConnect

 ### VPN Chain
 The earliest mention I can find of VPN chains is a [2010 article](https://secure-computing.net/wiki/index.php/OpenVPN/VpnChains) by Eric Crist.
 That article envisaged a literal chain, in which one client connects to a server, which in turn connects to a further server, and on.
 It did not give any practical details.